Upgrade Front Door Locks With Keyless Door Locks

 Install an electronic keypad entry lockset

 What with friends, contractors, pet sitters and others, it’s easy to lose track of extra house keys.
-For better control of who can get in and out—and a permanent solution to the lost-key problem with kids—replace one of your dead bolt locks with an electronic keypad entry ($100 to $200 at home centers).
+For better control of front door locks and who can get in and out—and a permanent solution to the lost-key problem with kids—replace one of your dead bolt locks with electronic keypad entry keyless locks (typically $100 to $200).
+Also called at keyless entry door lock.
 Instead of using a key, you just punch in a four-digit number, so you don’t have to worry about being locked out.
 You can pick your own number and change it anytime.
 You can also program in additional four-digit codes for visitors, then delete them later.

 Start by removing the old dead bolt (and the handle if you’re replacing it).
 Set the new dead bolt to match the existing 2-3/8-in. or 2-3/4-in. “backset” (measured from the door edge to the center of the dead bolt hole), then install it in the deadbolt hole.
 Make sure that “TOP” is facing up and that the bolt is fully retracted.